wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-snapshot-manager-manage-backup-policies.md

 <properties
-   pageTitle="Políticas de backup do StorSimple Snapshot Manager | Microsoft Azure" description="Descreve como usar o snap-in StorSimple Snapshot Manager MMC para criar e gerenciar as políticas de backup que controlam os backups agendados." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager backup policies | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to create and manage the backup policies that control scheduled backups." services="storsimple" documentationCenter="NA" authors="SharS"